jaredLunde/react-hook/CONTRIBUTING.md

 Each individual package includes the following scripts:

-- `build`: Builds CJS and ES modules, as well as types
+- `build`: Builds cjs/esm, types, and umd
-- `dev`: Runs CJS and ES module builds in `--watch` mode
+- `dev`: Runs cjs and esm builds in `--watch` mode
 - `check-types`: Checks TypeScript types
 - `format`: Formats the package w/ Prettier
 - `lint`: Lints the package w/ eslint
 - `test`: Tests the package w/ Jest
 - `validate`: Tests, lints, and checks types for the package

-#### Watching tests:

-`yarn test --watch`

 ### Submitting a pull request

+Prior to submitting a pull request please ensure that:

+1. `yarn validate` passes
-Prior to submitting a pull request please ensure that `yarn validate` passes.
-Please also include a tag with the packages you updated in your commit message e.g. `[throttle] Fixes issue where setState was not called on the leading edge`.
+2. You've included a tag with the packages you updated in your commit message e.g. `[throttle] fix: setState was not called on the leading edge`.
+3. You 've opened an issue prior to large or breaking changes.
+Talking about it first will increase the likelihood of merging.